FB Shareholder Alert: Bronstein, Gewirtz & Gro... | INN

-FB Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Facebook, Inc. Investors of Class Action and Lead Plaintiff Deadline: December 27, 2021
+FB Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Facebook, Inc. Investors of Class Action and Lead Plaintiff Deadline: December 27, 2021

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.